kiritowu/aoc-2023/README.md

 # Advent of Code 2023

-This repo consist of my solution for [Advent of Code 2023](https://adventofcode.com/2023).
+This repo consist of my solution for [Advent of Code 2023](https://adventofcode.com/2023) using Python3.

 ### Getting Started